maniartech/gotime/README.md

 temporal.NextYear()
 ```

-## Date time formatting
+## Introducing IDF (Intuitive Date Format)

-Temporal support simple human friendly date time formatting.
-The following table shows the supported formats.
-Temporal internally uses the time.Time.Format() and converts the human friendly format to the time.Time format.
-For example,
+We've developed the Intuitive Date Format (IDF) for Temporal.
+IDF is a case-insensitive format, eliminating ambiguity often associated with dd-mm-yyyy formats.
+This format simplifies date and time entry by removing the need to remember upper and lower case attributes, a common issue with strftime and similar formats.
+For example, %Y represents a four-digit year, while %y denotes a two-digit year in strftime.
+In contrast, IDF intuitively uses yyyy for a four-digit year and yy for a two-digit year.
+Typing dates is also more straightforward with IDF, as the format yyyy-mm-dd is easier to remember and input compared to the less intuitive 2006-01-02.

-it converts `yyyy-mm-dd` to `2006-01-02` and then uses `time.Time.Format()` to format the date.
+Temporal supports simple, human-friendly date-time formatting.
+The table below displays the supported formats.
+Internally, Temporal utilizes time.Time.Format() and converts human-friendly formats into the time.Time format.
+For instance, it transforms yyyy-mm-dd into 2006-01-02 before using time.Time.Format() to format the date.

 ### Date